-Diana Lowe and Joy Lowe are a mother and daughter from London with a passion for history and their homeland.
-They write books about Jamaica and its colonial past, promoting diversity, Caribbean culture and heritage.
+Diana Lowe and Joy Lowe are a mother and daughter from the UK who share a passion for history and their homeland.
+They write books about Jamaica and Jamaica's colonial past and they promote diversity, Caribbean culture and heritage.
 In their work, they focus on themes of togetherness and unity, emphasising the strength that comes from diverse communities uniting in the face of adversity and injustice.

-The Lowes have a strong sense of community and a commitment to giving back, which has intensified following the Hurricane Melissa disaster that has devastated the lives of many people in Jamaica and other parts of the Caribbean.
+The Lowes have a strong sense of community, which has intensified following the Hurricane Melissa disaster that has impacted the lives of many people in Jamaica and other parts of the Caribbean.

 Interesting fact: